sthysel-freight/containers/README.md

 browse to http://localhost:8080/

 Setup the job, your repo should have a Dockerfile that specifies the build environment.
 Specify what you need to run.
 Below is a python example.
+Better yet, use fig-test.yml or similar.

 ``` bash
 # The image to be used for this job